MARTYR-X-LTD/utilities/guide-maker/README.md

 Reference: https://www.notion.so/alejandro9r/advanced_guide-glass_M0RPH1SM-b10f25f99d1441dc9d304b32b3a5b098

-1. Page in notion like the reference
+1. Page in notion like the reference.
+Force black text for the table of contents.

    Breaking lines with enter+shift won't work in the final HTML.
 You have to place manual \<br\> tags to those places

 2. Export in HTML
 3. Unzip the exported file with all images into a folder

    Example title: quickguide // glass_M0RPH1SM

    I call the script from an alias `martyr-guide-maker` in my `.bashrc`

 5. `cd` into the folder and run `martyr-guide-maker {thefile}.html`.
 It will serve the page on http://localhost:8000
 6. Save page with `SingleFile` extension on Brave

    SingleFile options:

 -  User interface: **disable** display an infobar \[...\]
 -  Other resources: **disable** remove scripts